-Most of the various complementary components are all sourced from China.
+Most of the various complementary components are sourced from China.
 This includes the pulleys, hitch pins, soft loop tie down strap, carabiners, D-handle, loading pin and coupler pin.
 All these pieces are fine and work as you’d hope.

-The only other other component is the paracord and that’s not imported.
+The only other component is the paracord and that’s not imported.
 I’ll talk about the paracord a bit more, below.

 About the Paracord

 The paracord is made in the USA.
-It is “accessory cord” from Sterling and has a 900lb breaking strength.
+It is an “accessory cord” from Sterling and has a 900lb breaking strength.

 The Railtrainer company decided on using paracord after thorough testing.
 Initially, they started with an actual cable like you’ll find in any traditional cable pulley system.
 This included both aluminum and steel cables with different coatings.
 However, they found that the cable started breaking after a few hundred locks and unlocks.